nurulazam-dev/mna-diagnostics-center/frontend/homePageSectionList.md

 41. **Specialty Clinics / Centers of Excellence**
     - Highlight specialty clinics, like a dedicated diabetes center or cardiac care unit, that offer expert services.

-These additional sections enhance the website’s content, addressing various patient needs, building credibility, and promoting engagement with additional interactive and informational options.